tensorchiefs/data/README.md

-# Data Repository
+# Tensorchiefs Data Collection and Tools

-This repository contains datasets as well as R and Python packages for teaching statistics, data science and the like.
+This repository contains [datasets](https://github.com/tensorchiefs/data/blob/main/docs/) as well as R and Python packages for teaching statistics, data science, and related subjects.

 ## Installation and Usage